• Outlook User

 Beginning with Outlook 2003, you can view the header and full message source together by adding the SaveAllMIMENotJustHeaders value to the registry.
 For more information and ready-to-use reg files, see View the Message Source in Outlook

-For a more readable copy of the Internet headers in Outlook 2007 and newer, use a VBA macro to create a readable copy the headers in a new message form.
-Get the code sample from Get Outlook's Internet Headers using VBA.
+For a more readable copy of the Internet headers in Outlook 2007 and newer, use a VBA macro or PowerShell to create a readable copy of the headers in a new message form.
+Get the code sample from Get Outlook's Internet Headers using VBA or PowerShell.

 Outlook 2010 and up